rust-lang/rust-by-example/examples/error/multiple_error_types/early_returns/input.md

 {early_returns.play}

 At this point, we've learned to explicitly handle errors using combinators and early returns.
-While we generally want to avoid panicking, always handling errors explicitly is cumbersome.
+While we generally want to avoid panicking, explicitly handling all of our errors is cumbersome.

-So what if we could `unwrap` it without possibly inducing `panic`?
-That is where we are headed next.
+In the next section, we'll introduce `try!` for the cases where we simply need to `unwrap` without possibly inducing `panic`.